gnp-x/pbip/README.md

 This little program updates the IP for A records of a specified domain hosted on porkbun.com and monitors it indefinitely.
 This is perfect for servers on a dynamic IP that can potentially change, which is typical of a self-hosted setup.

 **NOTE**: You will need to install curl first on your system before attempting to run the program.
 This is how we obtain the IP of the machine running the program.
+You will also need to enable API access for your porkbun domain.

 ## env
 Recommend making an .env file with the following since the keys are really long...